-A public letter from one U.S. Senator regarding nominations of commissioners provides an important congressional perspective on the role of the boards-as bodies that required expertise but were also understood as geographically representative, with a political aspect.
-As the Valuation Act was becoming law in July 1798, Secretary Wolcott sought recommendations from the New Jersey congressional delegation (all Federalists) as to whom President Adams should nominate as commissioners to cover that state.
+graphically representative, with a political aspect.
+As the Valuation and Enumeration Act was becoming law in July 1798, Secretary Wolcott sought recommendations from the New Jersey congressional delegation (all Federalists) as to whom President Adams should nominate as commissioners to cover that state.
 The Senators and Representatives (all elected at large) conferred.
 They ran into trouble deciding whom to recommend for the state's second division, covering Morris County and Sussex County.
-Rep. Mark Thomson, who was from Sussex, wanted to appoint his young and relatively unknown son-in-law.
-Sen. John Rutherfurd, whose estate was in Morris County, disagreed.
+Representative Mark Thomson, who was from Sussex, wanted to appoint his young and relatively unknown son-in-law.
+Senator John Rutherfurd, whose estate was in Morris County, disagreed.
 This led to a public spat between the two men, prompting Rutherfurd to write a public letter explaining his reasons.
-At a meeting of the lawmakers, recounted Rutherfurd, he'd told the others that, in opposing Thomson's son-inlaw, "I was actuated by no other motives than a sincere wish to secure a district [i.e., the division covering Sussex and Morris counties] in which I had lived very happily for about ten years, in which my property chiefly lies, and to which I am much attached."
-Rutherfurd wrote that he "conceived [the Valuation Act] would require gentlemen well acquainted with business and of the first talents ... to carry it into operation."
+At a meeting of the lawmakers, recounted Rutherfurd, he'd told the others that, in opposing Thomson's sonin-law, "I was actuated by no other motives than a sincere wish to secure a district [i.e., the division covering Sussex and Morris counties] in which I had lived very happily for about ten years, in which my property chiefly lies, and to which I am much attached."
+Rutherfurd wrote that he "conceived [the Valuation and Enumeration Act] would require gentlemen well acquainted with business and of the first talents . . . to carry it into operation."
 His letter continued:

 I knew that as the lands of farmers were to be taxed, they would expect that men should be appointed, in whom they could confide, who possessed real property themselves, and who had there[to]fore acquitted themselves in offices of public trust to the satisfaction of the people; and considered that as a gentleman of the law was nominated for one of the districts [i.e., divisions], and three gentlemen who had been members of the state legislature for [the] other three districts, that a commissioner ought to be appointed for Sussex and Morris, who would be upon an equal footing in point of information, judgment and knowledge of business, with the other gentlemen at the meeting of the board of commissioners, where the relative value, situation and local circumstance of every part of New Jersey will be taken into consideration and directed on.
-And I was more firmly persuaded of the propriety of these sentiments and conduct, when I considered that the commissioners are authorized by law to revise, adjust, and vary the valuation of houses and lands in any assessment district.
-456
+And I was more firmly persuaded of the propriety of these sentiments and conduct, when I considered that the commissioners are authorized by law to revise, adjust, and vary the valuation of houses and lands in any assessment district 527